LSEG-API-Samples/Example.REDI.CSharp.Examples/OptionsStrategyExample/README.md

 The valid parameters of the example are:

 ```
   --strategy          Required.
-The strategy for the spread option (Vertical, Ratio,
+The strategy for the spread option (Buy-Write, Vertical, Ratio, or
-                      Butterfly, or Buy-Write
+                      Butterfly)

   -s, --symbol        Required.
 The symbol of an option